LBNL-ETA/DOPER/README.md

 ```

 #### 5. Requesting Custom Timeseries Ouputs
 Once DOPER solves the given Pyomo model, it will generate a pandas dataframe of timeseries parameter and variable data as part of its ouput.
 By default, a standard list of timeseries data will be generated.
-However, if you  have specific instructions on which Pyomo values to pass to DOPER outputs, you can pass an optional argument `output_list` when declaring a new instance of DOPER.
+However, if one has specific instructions on which Pyomo values to pass to DOPER outputs, an optional argument `output_list` can be passed when declaring a new instance of DOPER.
+It consists of a `data` label to identify the variable within the optimzaiton model, `df_label` to specify the output column name, and the optional `index` argument if additional indices (besides time) are required.
+In the example below it can be seen that the model includes multiple batteries, indexed by the variable `battery`.
+Note that the `df_label` needs to include the string formatter `%s` to pass the custom index, e.g., battery index, to the output dataframe.

 The optional argument is structured as a list of dictionaries structured, like the following:
 ```python